How to Force Delete a WordPress Plugin (Easy Guide)

 When plugins are uninstalled, they may leave orphaned tables or data in your WordPress database.
 Here’s how to remove this residual data manually or with plugins:

-2. Identify Plugin Tables: Look for tables left by the plugin (the table names often start with the plugin’s name).
+• Identify Plugin Tables: Look for tables created by the plugin (their names often start with the plugin’s name).

 For those unfamiliar with databases, plugins like WP-Optimize and Advanced Database Cleaner are excellent alternatives.